 Mr Eats World & I surreptitiously steal a few and toast another beautiful day in Bali as waves break below us and traditional fishing boats sail past into yet another postcard perfect sunset.

-But the most special dining experience of all is a quite simple one that we enjoy on our last day after an eye-opening tour Raffles and I enjoy of the local fish market.
+But the most special dining experience in Jimbaran Bay with kids is a quite simple one that we enjoy on our last day after an eye-opening tour Raffles and I enjoy of the local fish market.

 We’re the only tourists and my beautiful boy is as intriguing to the lovely locals as their fishy wares are to him.